ksrimmy/blog/_posts/2016-11-27-wifi-roaming.markdown

 During research I realiced one thing - It's complicate!

 # TL;DR

-Use the same settings with all APs and change the distance between them.
+* Use the same settings with all APs.
+* Change the distance between APs so that the signal strength exceeds -70 dBm.
+* Do not use poor designed clients. ;)

 # My setup
 First of all we have to be aware of the capabilities of the involed devices.